 The SOI specifies for Civic Building Ltd (CBL) and the Civic Building Unincorporated Joint Venture (CCB JV), the objectives, the nature and scope of the activities to be undertaken, and the performance targets and other measures by which the performance of the group may be judged in relation to its objectives, amongst other requirements.
-It covers the three financial years ending 30 June 2014, 2015 and 2016.
+It covers the three financial years ending 30 June 2015, 2016 and 2017.

-The process of negotiation and determination of an acceptable SOI is a public and legally required expression of the accountability relationship between the group and its Shareholder, the Christchurch City Council.
+The process of negotiation and determination of an acceptable SOI is a public and legally required expression of the accountability relationship between the Company and its Shareholder, the Christchurch City Council (Council).

-CBL is 100% owned by the Christchurch City Council.
-Christchurch City Council provides management services to CBL through a management arrangement.
+CBL is 100% owned by the Council.
+Council provides management services to CBL through a management arrangement.

-The Civic Offices project is carried out by an unincorporated joint venture jointly owned by CBL and Ngai Tahu Property Ltd and each party owns 50% of the unincorporated joint venture.
+The Civic Office building is owned by an unincorporated joint venture jointly owned by CBL and Ngai Tahu Property Ltd and each party owns 50% of the unincorporated joint venture.